Python Security Guide

 Mutable vs Immutable: Critical Security Distinction

 Mutable types (lists, dictionaries, sets) can be modified after creation.
-Dangerous when functions accidentally change your data.
+Powerful but dangerous when functions accidentally change your data without warning.

-Immutable types (strings, tuples, frozensets) can't be changed.
-Safer but less flexible.
+Immutable types (strings, tuples, frozensets) can't be changed once created.
+Safer but less flexible when you need to update security data dynamically.

-Why This Matters: When you pass a list of suspicious IPs to a function, that function might modify your original list.
-With immutable tuples, you're protected from accidental changes.
+Why This Matters: When you pass a list of suspicious IPs to a function, that function might modify your original list without you realizing it, potentially removing indicators you need for later analysis.
+With immutable tuples, you're protected from accidental changes that corrupt security data.

 Chapter 4: Control Flow: Making Security Decisions